st-h/vertx-mongo-streams/README.md

 ```
  <groupId>com.github.st-h</groupId>
  <artifactId>vertx-mongo-streams</artifactId>
- <version>2.0.0</version>
+ <version>2.0.1</version>
 ```

 gradle:
 ```
-com.github.st-h:vertx-mongo-streams:2.0.0
+com.github.st-h:vertx-mongo-streams:2.0.1
 ```

 ## Upgrading from 1.x

 The GridFSInputStream factory method `GridFSInputStream.create(vertx)` now requires the vertx instance as an argument.
 This is needed to ensure that the `drainHandler` of the vert.x `WriteStream` is called within the correct context.
+When the constructor is invoked, the current vertx context is stored and will be restored when needed.
+Therefore one should not try to cache the GridFSInputStream instance.
 Please see [this blog post](http://vertx.io/blog/an-introduction-to-the-vert-x-context-object/) for details about the vert.x context.

 # Usage